Random-typ/RJSON/README.md

   If format is 0 it will print the json in a compact hard to read format.
 If format is 1 the json is more human readble.
-* ### `-delim <delimiter>` or `-delimiter <delimiter>` Specifies a delimiter which is going to sit between every value that is printed.
+* ### `-delim <delimiter>` or `-delimiter <delimiter>` Specifies a delimiter which is going to sit between every value that is printed. this parameter should be used right after the json path.
 * ### `-up`
   Selects the parent element of the selected element.
 If the selected element is the root nothing will happen.
 * ### `-count`